SonarSonic/DrawingBotV3/docs/source/pfms.rst

     ``Values: Number (Safe Range: 0 -> 50)``

-    Affects the pre-filter blur applied before edges are detected, higher edge blur will result in less edges but the edges will be smoother.
+    Affects the pre-filter blur applied before edges are detected.
+Higher edge blur will result in less edges but the edges will be smoother.

  Edge Detail

     ``Values: Number (Safe Range: 0 -> 255)``

-    Controls the amount of edges which are generated: lower detail -> less edges : higher detail -> more edges
+    Controls the amount of edges which are generated: lower detail -> less edges : higher detail -> more edges.

  Edge Simplify